 During that time, the Steelers won four championships and the 49ers won three times.

 Paul Tagliabue took over before the 1990 Super Bowl, which had him oversee Super Bowl XXIV during his first season.
 Tagliabue would stay at the helm until August of 2006.
 During Tagliabue’s 17 years on the job, the NFC held the upper hand with a 10-7 record over the AFC.

 The NFC was the conference to beat when Tagliabue took over, as it ripped off eight titles in a row as he started his watch.
 Dallas benefited the most from Tagliabue ruling the league (three wins), while the New England Patriots also secured three of their four titles with Tagliabue in office.

-Goodell's run as NFL Commissioner started ahead of the 2007 Super Bowl and as of this writing, is currently ongoing.
-Goodell has called the shots in the NFL for 10 Super Bowls.
-During that time, Peyton Manning got to three games (won two), the Patriots lost two (won one) and the conferences have split the big game right down the middle (5-5).
+Goodell’s run as NFL Commissioner started ahead of the 2007 Super Bowl and as of this writing, is currently ongoing.
+Goodell has called the shots in the NFL for 12 Super Bowls.
+During that time, Peyton Manning got to three games (won two), the Patriots lost three (won two) and the conferences have split the big game right down the middle (6-6).